eddyfadeev/HabitLogger/README.md

 - [x] The user should be able to return to the main menu by typing in 0 (zero), where they can choose to exit the app or perform other operations
 - [x] You can interact with the database using only raw SQL queries
-- [ ] The user should be able to generate a report of their habits and records and store in a separate file
+- [x] The user should be able to generate a report of their habits and records !WIP: and store in a separate file

 ## References:
 - [SQLite](https://www.sqlite.org/index.html)